eXsio/querydsl-entityql/README.md

  **Interested?
 Keep on reading or jump straight to the [Examples Project](https://github.com/eXsio/querydsl-entityql-examples) for some code!**

+## Motivation

+Why create yet another thing to communicate with databases?
+As it usually happens, the reason was quite simple - none of the solutions available on the market met my requirements and expectations, which were:
+- ability to manage my Schema from Java code
+- ability to create and populate test schemas in an in-memory H2 database
+- ability to use Java names, not DB Objects names
+- ability to create SQL queries using Fluent Java API
+- ability to use advanced SQL features like Window Functions etc
+- minimal performance overhead and minimal abstraction layer
+- ability to work with Oracle and SQL Server Enterprise witout any additional licensing costs

+QueryDSL-SQL was the closest, but it lacked the ability to create Query Models directly from JPA Entities.
+EntityQL is a missing piece that makes it possible to meet all the above requirements.

 ## Overview

 EntityQL is a tool that is able to use JPA Entity mappings and create QueryDSL-SQL meta models.